stashed/mongodb/docs/mongodb-replicaset.md

 **Verify Restored Data:**

-In this section, we will verify that the desired data has been restored successfully.
-We will connect to `mongos` and check whether the table we had created in the original database is restored or not.
+In this section, we are going to verify that the desired data has been restored successfully.
+We are going to connect to `mongos` and check whether the table we had created in the original database is restored or not.

 At first, check if the database has gone into `Running` state by the following command,